 I’ve just finished writing a piece on the history of Victorian baking and the good old bakewell came to mind again.
-This week I used more or less the same ingredients of the tart filling and with the addition of my homemade mincemeat and made a Bakewell Cake.
-I reduced the sugar and fat content but still left enough to give that rounded taste.
+This week I used more or less the same ingredients of the tart filling and used up my left over mincemeat to make a Bakewell Cake.

 You will need: